 The value of our assets under management was \$150.2 billion as of December 31, 2023.
 A 10% increase or decrease in the value of our assets under management, if proportionately distributed over all our investment strategies, products and client relationships, would cause an annualized increase or decrease in our revenues of approximately \$104.9 million at our current weighted average fee rate of 70 basis points.
 Because of our declining rates of fee for larger relationships and differences in our rates of fee across investment strategies, a change in the composition of our assets under management, in particular an increase in the proportion of our total assets under management attributable to strategies, clients or relationships with lower effective rates of fees, could have a material negative impact on our overall weighted average rate of fee.
-The same 10% increase or decrease in the value of our total assets under management, if attributed entirely to a proportionate increase or decrease in the assets of each of the Artisan Funds and Artisan Global Funds, to which we provide a range of services in addition to those provided to separate accounts and therefore charge a higher rate of fee, would cause an annualized increase or decrease in our revenues of approximately \$135.2 million at the Artisan Funds and Artisan Global Funds aggregate weighted average fee of 90 basis points.
-If the same 10% increase or decrease in the value of our total assets under management was attributable entirely to a proportionate increase or decrease in the assets of each separate account we manage, it would cause an annualized increase or decrease in our revenues of approximately \$76.3 million at the current weighted average fee rate across all of our separate accounts of 51 basis points.
+The same 10% increase or decrease in the value of our total assets under management, if attributed entirely to a proportionate increase or decrease in our revenues of approximately \$135.2 million at the Artisan Funds and Artisan Global Funds, to which we provide a range of services in addition to those provided to separate accounts and therefore charge a higher rate of fee, would cause an annualized increase or decrease in our revenues of approximately \$135.2 million at the Artisan Funds and Artisan Global Funds aggregate weighted average fee of 90 basis points.
+If the same 10% increase or decrease in the value of our total assets of each separate account we management was attributable entirely to a proportionate increase or decrease in the value of our total assets of each separate account we management was attributable entirely to a proportionate increase or decrease in the sasets of each separate account we manage fee rate across all of our separate accounts of 51 basis points.

 As is customary in the asset management industry, clients invest in particular strategies to gain exposure to certain asset classes, which exposes their investment to the benefits and risks of those asset classes.
 Because we believe that our clients invest in each of our strategies in order to gain exposure to the portfolio securities of the respective strategies and may implement their own risk management program or procedures, we have not adopted a corporate-level risk management policy regarding client assets, nor have we attempted to hedge at the corporate level or within individual strategies the market risks that would affect the value of our overall assets under management and related revenues.
-Some of these risks (e.g., sector risks and currency risks) are inherent in certain strategies, and clients may invest in particular strategies to gain exposure to particular risks.
-While negative returns in our investment strategies and net client cash outflows do not directly reduce the assets on our balance sheet (because the assets we manage are owned by our clients, not us), any reduction in the value of our assets under management would result in a reduction in our revenues.
+Some of these risks (e.g., sector risks and currency risks) are inherent in certain strategies and net client cash outflows do not directly reduce the assets on our balance sheet (because the assets we manage are owned by our clients, not us), any reduction in the value of our assets under management would result in a reduction in our revenues.